 - Four UK stores; global online presence

-Our customer wasn’t actually aware they had a problem with sneaker bots.
-We had engaged with them for entirely different reasons; however once our algorithms got to work it quickly became apparent that there was more than one threat to their site.
+Our customer wasn’t actually aware they had a problem with retail sneaker bots.
+We had engaged with them for entirely different reasons; however, once our algorithms got to work it quickly became apparent that there was more than one threat to their site.

 In related blogs, we spoke a little bit about how we measure intent, as well as behaviour itself.
 It’s this combination that allows us to start monitoring the activities of certain undesirables.

 For most retail sneaker bots, the behaviour is fairly easy to spot – rarely are they subtle in their actions.
 The same was true with this particular customer, and we were able to quickly identify and then protect against them.
 The sneaker bots followed the standard modus operandi: to first monitor the site for a specific shoe (or designer bag, shirt or indeed anything else that has been deemed the sine qua non on any given day – sneaker bots don’t confine themselves to sneakers!).